CDCgov/ixa/docs/book/src/first_model/transmission.md

    the total number of people.

 These three approaches are mathematically equivalent.
-Here we demonstrate the third approach because it is the simplest to implement in ixa.
+Here we demonstrate the third approach because it is the simplest to implement in Ixa.

 We have already dealt with constants when we defined the constant `POPULATION` in `main.rs`.
 Let's define `FORCE_OF_INFECTION` right next to it.
 We also cap